 Be the change you wish to see in the world. -Gandhi

 Blessed with travel, and a wealth of in-depth time with wine producers, Elaine Chukan Brown uses WakawakaWineReviews.com to share more of the story.
 Her wine writing also appears in World of Fine Wine, Wine and Spirits, Serious Eats, and various trade magazines, among others.
 As a featured guest, she has spoken about wine at the UC Davis Viticulture & Enology Program, Pebble Beach Food & Wine, and in wine classes around the country.
-This summer she will be a Grand Seminar speaker, and University of Pinot educator for the International Pinot Noir Celebration.
+This summer she was a Grand Seminar speaker, and University of Pinot educator for the International Pinot Noir Celebration.
 Her wine-related art pieces hang in the wine room of Villandry in London, as well as private homes and tasting rooms around the world.
 She illustrates the monthly wine zine for Le Metro: Wine.
 Underground.

 In 2014, Imbibe Magazine named Brown an Imbibe 75 “Person to Watch”, Saveur Magazine made her a Best Food Blog Award finalist, and Grape Collective named her one of the top 25 wine people to follow on Instagram.
 Her work at Hawk Wakawaka Wine Reviews has been recommended numerous times by The New York Times Diner’s Journal, and in both The Washington Post, and The Los Angeles Times.
 She has also been a finalist in six categories of the Wine Blog Awards in three years.

 Brown’s previous work as an academic philosopher informs her views of wine, and people.
 She brings the rigor, thoroughness, and clarity demanded of her previous career forward to her work with wine.
 In traveling wine regions, and interviewing people in wine, her primary goal is always to witness the life in front of her, be it in the person or the glass.